FuelLabs/sway/docs/book/src/basics/methods_and_associated_functions.md

 _Associated functions_ are very similar to _methods_, in that they are also defined in the context of a struct or enum, but they do not actually use any of the data in the struct and as a result do not take _self_ as a parameter.
 Associated functions could be standalone functions, but they are included in a specific type for organizational or semantic reasons.

-To declare methods and associated functions for a struct or enum, use an _impl block_.
+To declare methods and associated functions for a struct or enum, use an `impl` block.
 Here, `impl` stands for implementation.
 <!-- methods_af:example:end -->

 ```sway